-PLANTATION, Fla., November 7th 2011 — The 4th District Court of Appeal reversed a $1.46 million judgment against Plantation-based Realauction.com, finding the facts of the case did not support the tortious interference claim against the company or its chief executive officer, Lloyd McClendon.
+PLANTATION, Fla., November 7th 2011- the 4th District Court of Appeal reversed a $1.46 million judgement against Plantation-based Realauction.com, finding the facts of the case did not support the tortuous interface claim against the company or its chief executive officer, Lloyd McClendon.

 "We are pleased with the decision, but not surprised." said Realauction CEO Lloyd McClendon.
 "We believed all along this case was without merit."